mrbuslov/shish-lal-few-shot-prompt/files/prompts_default/few-shot-prompt.md

 CRITICAL: Extract and use ONLY information explicitly mentioned in the transcript.
 Do not add medical details, medication names, or clinical information from general medical knowledge that is not stated in the source material.

 **HEADER EXTRACTION**
 - If transcript includes Patient Name or Main Recipient or Copy Recipients, you should fill the field "recipients_info" in this format (make sure to fill this format correctly with corresponding values).
-Otherwise leave it blank.
+Otherwise leave it blank, do not add underscore!
 Format:
 Patient Name: [patient name]
 To: [main recipient]